Rose Namajunas

 Rose Gertrude Namajunas (born June 29, 1992) is an American professional mixed martial artist.
 She currently competes in the women's Flyweight division of the Ultimate Fighting Championship (UFC), and is a former two-time UFC Women's Strawweight Champion.
-As of October 21, 2025, she is #6 in the UFC women's flyweight rankings and as of October 28, 2025, she is #13 in the UFC women's pound-for-pound rankings.
+As of July 11, 2026, she is #8 in the Meta UFC women's flyweight rankings, and as of September 1, 2026, she is #12 in the UFC women's pound-for-pound rankings.